blockfeed/vmc-renamer/README.md

 # VMC Renamer (GameCube) — Memcard GC Pro ⇆ GCMCE / FlipperMCE

+## Motivation

+While the [Memcard Pro GC](https://www.8bitmods.wiki/memcard-pro-gc) is a capable and well-engineered product, it remains a closed-source design.
+This project was created out of appreciation for its functionality — but also from a desire to support **open-source alternatives** such as the [GCMCE](https://flippermce.github.io/gcmce/) by the FlipperMCE community.

 Convert Virtual Memory Card (VMC) directory/file names **in place** or **to another SD card** between two hard GameCube memory‑card emulators:

 - **MCGCP layout**